Top 10 things to do

 1. Catch a West End show at The Ambassadors' New Victoria Theatre

-Drama, opera, comedy, pantomime, musicals - Woking's Ambassador's theatres host the best in both West End and amateur productions.
-Or if cinema's more your thing, you have six blockbusting digital screens from which to choose!
+Drama, opera, comedy, pantomime, musicals - Woking's Ambassadors theatre hosts the best in both West End and amateur productions.

 2. Visit an exhibition of world-famous art

 Top notch well-respected touring and permanent exhibitions can be found at Woking's museum and gallery, The Lightbox.
 Past exhibitions have included works by Pierre-Auguste Renoir, Elizabeth Frink and Damien Hirst, plus extensive private collections.